Here is the first photo in my Flickr stream, taken in Condensation on December the 26th, 2007. Btw, it's a selfie. Now you know how I look :)

 In February 2010 we partied in Condensation Land/Opensim to celebrate Ludmilla Writer's third rezzday:

 It may come as a surprise to realize that in August 2010, we were amongst the biggest Opensim grids in the whole world (according to Hyperica)! :)

 RL crashed for me.
 Badly.
 Very, very badly.
 I don't like to mix levels, but I have to say it: this was the main reason for a much prolonged hiatus.
 I could not take the decision to completely close Condensation Land in Second Life; at the same time, I had lost the will (and I did't have the time) to continue caring for Condensation/Opensim.
-The mini-grid was shut down, I can't remember with enough precision the exact moment.
+The mini-grid was shut down, I can't remember the exact moment with enough precision.

 Condensation/SL resisted until the end of April 2014.

 The closing party was on April the 5th.
 Ludmilla Writer, Favio Piek,

 and Plastichansa Bade were there.